2021 Epik data breach

-The Epik data breach occurred in 2021 and targeted the American domain registrar and web hosting company Epik.
+The Epik data breach occurred in September and October 2021, targeting the American domain registrar and web hosting company Epik.
 The breach exposed a wide range of information including personal information of customers, domain history and purchase records, credit card information, internal company emails, and records from the company's WHOIS privacy service.
 More than 15 million unique email addresses were exposed, belonging to customers and to non-customers whose information had been scraped.
 The attackers responsible for the breach identified themselves as members of the hacktivist collective Anonymous.
 The attackers released an initial 180 gigabyte dataset on September 13, 2021, though the data appeared to have been exfiltrated in late February of the same year.
 A second release, this time containing bootable disk images, was made on September 29.
 A third release on October 4 reportedly contained more bootable disk images and documents belonging to the Texas Republican Party, a customer of Epik's.

 Epik is known for providing services to websites that host far-right, neo-Nazi, and other extremist content.
 Past and present Epik customers include Gab, Parler, 8chan, the Oath Keepers, and the Proud Boys.
 The hack was described as "a Rosetta Stone to the far-right" because it has allowed researchers and journalists to discover links between far-right websites, groups, and individuals.
 Distributed Denial of Secrets (DDoSecrets) co-founder Emma Best said researchers had been describing the breach as "the Panama Papers of hate groups".

 Epik was subsequently criticized for lax data security practices, in particular failing to properly encrypt sensitive customer data.

 Background

 Anonymous is a decentralized international hacktivist collective that is widely known for its various cyber attacks against several governments and governmental institutions, corporations, and the Church of Scientology.
 Primarily active in the late 2000s and early 2010s, Anonymous' media profile diminished by 2018.
 The group re-emerged in 2020 to support the George Floyd protests and other causes.

 In September 2021, Anonymous asked people to support "Operation Jane", an effort by the group to oppose the Texas Heartbeat Act, a six-week abortion ban that went into effect on September 1.

-On September 4, Epik had begun providing services to a "whistleblower" website run by the anti-abortion Texas Right to Life organization, which allowed people to anonymously report suspected violators of the bill.
-The website, which moved to Epik after being denied services by GoDaddy, went offline after Epik told the group they had violated their terms of service by collecting private information about third parties.
+After being denied services by GoDaddy, on September 4, 2021, Epik began providing services to anti-abortion Texas Right to Life's "whistleblower" website ProLifeWhistleblower.com.
+The website provided a way to anonymously report suspected violators of the Texas Heartbeat act.

+On September 6, 2021, Epik later took down the site after Epik determined the website had violated their terms of service by collecting private information about third parties.
+Service was restored service after a form was removed from the site.

 On September 11, Anonymous hacked the website of the Republican Party of Texas, which is hosted by Epik, to replace it with text about Operation Jane.